open/close all folders

 - The first time Kyon from Haruhi Suzumiya enters the SOS clubroom, Mikuru is changing inside.
 And that is not the only one.
 Haruhi changing in the class room and the second changing-scene with Mikuru.

-- The more Fanservice-filled first season of Magical Girl Lyrical Nanoha has the underaged main character sleepily doing this◊ in front of her suddenly flustered Mentor Mascot, Yuuno.
+- The more Fanservice-filled first season of Magical Girl Lyrical Nanoha has main character Nanoha sleepily doing this in front of her suddenly flustered Mentor Mascot, Yuuno.

 - Any Lingerie Scene from Ranma in Ranma ½ is usually treated as a very shocking event for the cast, since "she" absolutely despises wearing women's underwear, and has only relented while under extreme duress.
 Oddly enough, there is a time she forgets she is wearing male underwear when trying to flash a particularly perverted Orochi.